What does R+ mean?

 What is Behavior Modification?

 Contrary to some people’s misunderstandings, modern animal behavior modification--improving behavior--does not require fear, force, pain, or punishment.
 Most modern animal behaviorists prefer positive reinforcement and classical conditioning, which are not fear, force, pain, correction, or punishment-based.

 What's a cue?

 Many people still use the word “command” but modern, humane trainers prefer "cue," and we recommend a mindset change to go along with the behavior choice to the word “cue.”
-A cue is a communication to your dog that signals a behavior is being requested, and when R+ training, it implies that the behavior will be positively reinforced immediately upon execution.
+A cue is a communication to your dog that signals a behavior is being requested, and when R+ training, it generally implies that the behavior will be positively reinforced immediately upon execution.
 Although commands and cues are both instructions, commands carry with them a sense of threat ('you'd better do this, or else') and an unequal distribution of power (e.g., 'I'm the master; you're the slave'), while cues carry with them a sense of cooperation, along with the exciting potential for the dog's favorite high value reinforcement when s/he executes the behavior cued.
 This is one of many reasons why R+ training is so fun, effective, and lasting for the learner--the experiences are memorable for the joy shared with the handler, rather than repressed due to fear or stress put upon the learner by the handler.

 What constitutes a "correction"?

-This word carries a negative connotation since the word is commonly handed down from force/compulsion training and therefore has come to be associated with aversion or punishment-intended tactics such as shock, collar pinch, leash yank, spray, yell, scare, startle, et cetera.
+This word carries a negative connotation since the word is most commonly use by force/compulsion trainers and therefore has come to be associated with aversive or punishment-intended tactics such as shock, collar pinch, leash yank, spray, yell, scare, startle, et cetera.
 Humane trainers have worked to do away with "correction" because even corrections that do not physically hurt cause emotional damage, and studies now increasingly imply that emotional damage, just as physical damage, can lead to new aggression and other behavioral problems, even in previously non-aggressive dogs.

 How do I get my dog to stop biting?